 However, long before you put pen to paper, it’s important to figure out what angle you want your content to take.
 For example, do you want to be a thought leadership portal, catalogue, or resource centre for your readers?

 Filling out your content calendar in advance is the only guaranteed way to avoid suffering from the curse of the blank page.
-The worst thing you can do is sit down at your computer to write an article with no idea of your goal.
+The worst thing you can do is sit down at your computer to write an article without knowing your goal.

-Spending time to sit down and come up with article ideas in bulk will save massive amounts of time in the long term.
+Spending time to sit down and develop article ideas in bulk will save massive amounts of time in the long term.

 6. Conversion and CTAs